AdamMashaka/SIM_Alert/readme.md

 3. **Example**:
    - Included an example script for data preprocessing and augmentation, building the model, compiling with additional metrics, training, evaluating, and saving the model.

-This updated README file provides comprehensive information about the project, including a robust data collection methodology and an example script for training the fingerprint recognition model.
-The image inclusion enhances the visual appeal and provides a sample of the data used in the project.